anumodnair/docs/Corporate-Rewards-Utilized-API.md

     }

 ### `Test Utilize `
 Available only in sandbox environment.
+This is used to test utilize gifts

 - **Endpoint** `/test/utilize/`
 - **Returns** JSON Object with the result of your request
 - **Accepts** `POST` only.